 The trio completed their Bachelor of Science degree in Electronics and Communications Engineering at ANUC in 2013 and constructed the university’s amateur Ground Station that currently allows the station to receive information from passing satellites.

-The President of the ANUC, Dr Samuel H. Donkor, revealed that the school decided to invest $500,000 into space science and technology research, after they realised that space exploration is one of the most important technologies that could advance the development of any nation.
+The President of the ANUC, Dr. Samuel H. Donkor, revealed that the school decided to invest $500,000 into space science and technology research after they realized that space exploration is one of the most important technologies that could advance the development of any nation.